aig-upf/automated-programming-framework/README.md

 ## <a name="uniparser"></a>UNIVERSAL PDDL PARSER
 The universal PDDL parser is included in the repository and is compiled when you run scons in the main directory.
 You can delete the current folder and clone a newer version from [https://github.com/aig-upf/universal-pddl-parser](https://github.com/aig-upf/universal-pddl-parser)

+## <a name="unival"></a>UNIVERSAL PLANNING VALIDATOR
+This repository can be downloaded from [https://github.com/aig-upf/universal-planning-validator](https://github.com/aig-upf/universal-planning-validator), it is compiled when you run scons and it is used to validate programs with control flow.
+It validates by default a classical planning domain, instance and plan, but it can also be used to validate a program on the original classical domain and instance.

 # <a name="references"></a>REFERENCES

-* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2016a), [Generalized planning with procedural domain control knowledge](http://www.dtic.upf.edu/~jonsson/icaps16a.pdf), ICAPS 2016.
+* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2016a), [Generalized planning with procedural domain control knowledge](https://www.researchgate.net/publication/332274286_Generalized_Planning_with_Procedural_Domain_Control_Knowledge), ICAPS 2016.

-* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2016b), [Hierarchical finite state controllers for generalized planning](https://ijcai.org/Proceedings/16/Papers/458.pdf), IJCAI 2016.
+* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2016b), [Hierarchical finite state controllers for generalized planning](https://www.researchgate.net/publication/332274348_Hierarchical_Finite_State_Controllers_for_Generalized_Planning), IJCAI 2016.

-* Lotinac, D., Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2016), [Automatic generation of high-level state features for generalized planning](https://ijcai.org/Proceedings/16/Papers/453.pdf), IJCAI 2016.
+* Lotinac, D., Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2016), [Automatic generation of high-level state features for generalized planning](https://www.researchgate.net/publication/332274202_Automatic_Generation_of_High-Level_State_Features_for_Generalized_Planning), IJCAI 2016.

-* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2017a), [Unsupervised classification of planning instances](http://www.dtic.upf.edu/~jonsson/icaps17.pdf), ICAPS 2017.
+* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2017a), [Unsupervised classification of planning instances](https://www.researchgate.net/publication/332274103_Unsupervised_Classification_of_Planning_Instances), ICAPS 2017.

-* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2017b), [Generating context-free grammars using classical planning](https://repositori.upf.edu/bitstream/handle/10230/32250/jonsson_ijcai17_gene.pdf), IJCAI 2017.
+* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2017b), [Generating context-free grammars using classical planning](https://www.researchgate.net/publication/318830140_Generating_Context-Free_Grammars_using_Classical_Planning), IJCAI 2017.

-* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2018a), [Computing hierarchical finite state controllers with classical planning](http://users.dsic.upv.es/~serjice/publications/javier-jair18/javier-jair18.pdf), JAIR 2018.
+* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2018), [Computing hierarchical finite state controllers with classical planning](https://www.researchgate.net/publication/327202698_Computing_Hierarchical_Finite_State_Controllers_With_Classical_Planning), JAIR 2018.

+* Segovia-Aguas, J. (2018), [Program Synthesis for Generalized Planning](https://www.tdx.cat/bitstream/handle/10803/663753/tjsa.pdf), PhD Dissertation.

+* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2019), [Computing programs for generalized planning using a classical planner](https://www.researchgate.net/publication/330744528_Computing_programs_for_generalized_planning_using_a_classical_planner), AIJ 2019.

-* Jiménez, S., Segovia-Aguas, J., and Jonsson, A. (2018), [A review of generalized planning](http://users.dsic.upv.es/~serjice/publications/sergio-ker18/sergio-ker18.pdf), KER 2018
+* Jiménez, S., Segovia-Aguas, J., and Jonsson, A. (2019), [A review of generalized planning](https://www.researchgate.net/publication/331683822_A_review_of_generalized_planning), KER 2019

-* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2018b), [Computing programs for generalized planning using a classical planner](), AIJ 2018.
+* Segovia-Aguas, J., Jiménez, S., and Jonsson, A. (2020) Generalized Planning with Positive and Negative Examples (to be published), AAAI20

 # <a name="citing"></a>CITING THE FRAMEWORK